 How did I do my part, I hear you asking, internet person.
 Well, internet, I testified in a lawsuit.
 That’s right.
 I put on my best suit, I bought a new tie, I combed my hair for once, and I testified.
 I didn’t actually testify in court.
 It was just in a lawyer’s office, and there wasn’t a judge there to urge me on or a hardened criminal to stare me down, just a lawyer and a table and a couple cups of coffee.
 They did record my testimony though, so I think it counts, even if it wasn’t quite how they do it in the movies.

 I was called upon to do my duty because I witnessed an accident a few months ago, and there’s a lawsuit going forth with one party suing the other party.
-I don’t know any of the people or the actual circumstances, but the lawyer for one of the parties (everyone’s a party in these things, yet it seems like so little fun), the guys at the Munley Law Office, wanted to get what I saw on the record.
-Or, at least, on a recording device.
+I don’t know any of the people or the actual circumstances, but they needed me to testify for the record.

 I don’t know if I was much help to anyone, I hope I helped the victim at least.
 I told them I wasn’t even sure what exactly I had seen.
 I was behind the crash, and I saw an SUV swerve and crash into the car in front of it, but I don’t really know if the SUV caused the crash or something the car ahead did cause it.
 They didn’t press me too hard on that point, though, they just wanted me to tell what I saw.